Design Basics: How to use color

 Analogous

-With analogous colors relationships, colors are located adjacent to each other on the color wheel.
+With analogous color relationships, colors are located adjacent to each other on the color wheel.

 Complements

-The complementary colors are at opposite sides of the color wheel.
+The complementary colors are on opposite sides of the color wheel.
 That makes red the complementary color of green.
 These colors enhance each other.

 Split-complements